Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Semi-martingale noises

 \section{Semi-martingale noises}

-For the theory of semi-martingales, we refer the reader to \cite{Protter2005} and \cite{Metivier1982}.
-The main idea is that \emph{semi-martingales} are stochastic processes $\{Y_t\}_{t\geq 0}$ which are c\`adl\`ag, adapted, and ``good integrators,'' in the sense that the sums
+For the theory of semi-martingales, we refer the reader to \cite{AitSahaliaJacod2014,HeWangYan1992,KaratzasShreve2014,Metivier1982,Protter2005}.
+Starting with the approach of \cite{Protter2005}, the main idea is that \emph{semi-martingales} are stochastic processes {$\{Y_t\}_{t\in I}$} which are c\`adl\`ag, adapted, and ``good integrators", in the sense that the sums

 are continuous functions from the space of \emph{simple predictable} processes